 Lassie

-How to create a safe relationship between child and dog
+Creating a safe relationship between your child and dog

-The relationship between dog and child can be amazing and they can create a strong bond together.
-For many, raising a child with a dog is a dream come true, but there are also many risks involved.
-That's why it's important that you, as adults, always keep a watchful eye on your child and dog.
-Here we go through everything you need to know to minimise the risks and create a safe upbringing for dog and child.
+The relationship between a dog and child can be amazing, fostering a strong bond.
+For many, raising a child alongside a dog is a dream, but it also comes with risks.
+That's why it's crucial for you, as the adult, to always supervise your child and dog.
+Here’s what you need to know to minimise risks and ensure a safe upbringing for both.

 How to create a safe relationship

-There are many risks in letting a dog and a child grow up together as they can both accidentally hurt each other without meaning to.
-That's why it's very important that you, as the responsible adult, make sure they both learn how to treat each other.
-This means that the child must learn how dogs work, while you must get the dog used to the child in a respectful way.
+There are risks when a dog and child grow up together, as they can accidentally hurt each other.
+It's vital that you, the responsible adult, ensure they both learn how to interact safely.
+This means your child needs to understand how dogs work, while you must gently familiarise the dog with the child.

 The dog's body language

-How to tell when your dog is uncomfortable
+How to tell when your dog is feeling uncomfortable

 • Looking away

-• Turns its whole body away from the child
+• Turning their body away from the child

 • Trying to hide

-If we don't respect the signals, the dog feels it has to be clearer.
-Below you can see a typical situation where the dog wants to increase its distance.
-Not listening to early signals can lead to the dog chasing or biting the child.
+If we ignore these signals, the dog may feel it needs to be more direct.
+The following shows a typical scenario where a dog is trying to increase its distance.
+Failing to heed early warnings can lead to the dog snapping at or biting the child.

 • Averting eyes, head and body